 Students will receive full credit for excused absences provided that all work is made up within 3 school days.

-School-related activities such as field trips, approved college visits for Juniors/Seniors, and church activities will be excused.
-Missed assignments must be made up within 3 school days.
-Teachers should be notified at least three days before the absence.
+School-related activities, approved college visits for Juniors/Seniors, and church activities may be excused.
+Students must request excused absences at least two weeks in advance in the office.
+Students are responsible for missed work.
+Teachers should be notified by the student at least three days before the absence.

 The administration and Attendance Board reserves the right to define any absence as unexcused if there have been excessive absences.

 Tardiness is disruptive to the school environment and is not acceptable.
 Any student tardy for 1st period should immediately report to the office before going to class.
-Three tardies equal one absence.
+Three tardies will count as one absence, and these will accumulate with your total number of absences.

 Early dismissal from school requires a note from the parent that should be presented in the office before 8:00 a.m.
 Notes requesting early dismissal should include the date, time of dismissal, reason, time returning (if applicable), and the signature of the parent or guardian.
 Parents should go to the office for the student and sign the student out/in.
 Students leaving early will be counted absent for the class periods they miss.